C17326283/CardGameAssistant-ImageProcessing/README.md

-# Info
+# CardGameAssistant-ImageProcessing
+This program reads in a hand of 5 cards and determines the value of each card.
 By Kyle Heffernan, Eoin Gallagher and Ryan Byrne
 For Computer Science Infrastructure 4th year module Image Processing in TU Dublin.

-# CardGameAssistant-ImageProcessing
-This program reads in a hand of 5 cards and determines the value of each card.

-* Idea
+# Idea
 When learning poker many people have trouble understanding the poker hands and their ranks[26].
 Our program aims at making this process easier for new players where they just take an image of their takes and the program will tell them what poker hand they have.

 # Requirements